sumdp/getcleandata/cookbook.md

-Cookbook for Course Project
+COOKBOOK FOR COURSE PROJECT

 Feature Selection
 	The features selected for this dataset come from merging, joining and summarizing the features form the Human Activity Recognition Using Smartphones Dataset.

 From features_info.txt:
 ------Start features_info.txt---